Albert II of Monaco: Accession

-The first part of Prince Albert II's enthronement as ruler of the Principality was on 12 July 2005, after the end of the three-month mourning period for his father.
-A morning Mass at Saint Nicholas Cathedral presided over by the Archbishop of Monaco, the Most Reverend Bernard Barsi, formally marked the beginning of his reign.
+The first part of Albert's enthronement as ruler of the Principality took place on 12 July 2005, after the end of the three-month mourning period for his father.
+A morning Mass at Saint Nicholas Cathedral, presided over by the archbishop of Monaco, the Most Reverend Bernard Barsi, formally marked the beginning of his reign.
 Afterward, Albert returned to the Palace to host a garden party for 7,000 Monégasques born in the Principality.
-In the courtyard, the Prince was presented with two keys of the city as a symbol of his investiture, and subsequently gave a speech.
+In the courtyard, he was presented with two keys to the city as a symbol of his investiture, and subsequently gave a speech.
 The evening ended with a fireworks display on the waterfront.

 The second part of his investiture took place on 19 November 2005.
 Albert was enthroned at Saint Nicholas Cathedral.
 The Princely family was in attendance, including his elder sister, Princess Caroline with her husband Ernst, Prince of Hanover and three of her four children, Andrea, Pierre and Charlotte; as well as his younger sister Princess Stéphanie, his paternal aunt Princess Antoinette, Baroness of Massy, his godson, Jean-Léonard Taubert de Massy, and his cousin Elisabeth-Anne de Massy.
 Royalty from 16 delegations were present for the festivities throughout the country.
 The evening ended with a dedicated performance at the Opéra de Monte-Carlo.